MetOffice/simulation-systems/source/WorkingPractices/forking.rst

 .. code-block:: shell

-    # Clone the mirror repository as above and move into it
+    # First clone the mirror of the upstream repository
     git clone /path/to/mirrors/MetOffice/repository.git && cd repository

     # Fetch the fork and branch.